Demonstration At Home Of Diane Feinstein: Protest Against CA Senator’s Support Of Trump Appointees [Update]

 The first speaker was a rally organizer who announced to the Feinstein protesters that the senator has “broken rank” with the Democratic Party and that Californians find this entirely unacceptable.
 The speaker explained that the demonstration was by necessity held in the senator’s front yard after attempts to meet with her at her office proved fruitless.
 The senator, he noted, does not respond to faxes or other requests by constituents to communicate.
 When the organizer, whose name was unavailable in the video stream, added that Senator Feinstein has in recent weeks voted to approve 100 percent of Donald Trump’s appointments, the crowd responded with a chorus of boos and jeers.

 One of the first protestors to voice an opinion to the crowd and to Senator Feinstein identified herself as a formerly homeless, currently disabled transgendered woman to whom the personal philosophies and political posturing of Jeff Sessions et al could prove deadly.
 While shaking her fist at Feinstein’s house, Jordan implored Diane Feinstein to “try to have a conscience” and added that since California resists Trump, the senator should start acting like an actual Californian.
-Another protestor reminded the crowd that Sessions has voiced interest in dismantling California’s new cannabis laws, effectively going against state’s right.
+Another protestor reminded the crowd that Sessions has voiced interest in dismantling California’s new cannabis laws, effectively going against state’s rights.
 While pointing at Feinstein’s window, he shouted that she should be defending these rights.

 When McNamee spoke to the Sunday afternoon crowd, this is what he said.